HTW-Webtech/ai-webtech-ansible/README.md

 # HTW Aristoteles Ansible-Repo

 # TODOS
+[] Rakefile to update aris-cron on dev and prod
+  - git push
+  - ansible-playbook for dev|prod
 [] Re-Use aris-cron for setting up the admin app Create the necessary aris_apps variable and include the aris-cron task [] Fix issues with lots of users